leftamarc/CITS3403-Project/README.md

 to the Steam Web API and Steam Storefront API to collect data such as profile info, user game data, global achievement data, game storefront metadata and more.

-The user is then shown a collection of specific insights that we're successfully drawn from the collected data, being able to save and share these collections with other users.
+The user is then shown a collection of specific insights that were successfully drawn from the collected data, being able to save and share these collections with other users.

-The insights are designed to both provide interesting facts about the users Steam data but also be entertaining, the flavour text presented alongside the insights take a mocking tone using language relevant to online gaming culture.
+The insights are designed to both provide interesting facts about the users Steam data but also be entertaining.
+The flavour text presented alongside the insights take a mocking tone using language relevant to online gaming culture.